aws/aws-sam-cli/designs/sam_setup_cmd.md

 # `sam setup` command

 As a part of packaging Lambda functions for deployment to AWS, users of the AWS SAM CLI currently need to provide an S3 bucket to store their code artifacts in.
-This creates a number of usability problems today, from users needing to go and set up an S3 bucket, to needing to track which bucket is appropriate for a given region (S3 bucket region must match CloudFormation deployment region).
+This creates a number of extra setup steps today, from users needing to go and set up an S3 bucket, to needing to track which bucket is appropriate for a given region (S3 bucket region must match CloudFormation deployment region).
 This project aims to simplify this experience.

 ## Goals